elemaudio/elementary/README.md

 ## Getting Started

+Every Elementary application starts with the [@elemaudio/core](https://www.elementary.audio/docs/packages/core) package ([npm](https://www.npmjs.com/package/@elemaudio/core), [source](./js/packages/core)), which provides the framework for defining your audio processes and a generic set of utilities for performing the graph rendering and reconciling steps.

-Elementary is designed to be used in a number of different environments, which makes for several different ways to get started.
+Next, because Elementary is designed to be used in a number of different environments, there are several different ways to integrate.
 If you're new to the project, we recommend starting with one of the following workflows to get the feel of working in Elementary:

-* Use the [web-renderer](https://www.elementary.audio/docs/packages/web-renderer) with your favorite frontend UI library to make an audio web application
+* Use the [@elemaudio/web-renderer](https://www.elementary.audio/docs/packages/web-renderer) package ([npm](https://www.npmjs.com/package/@elemaudio/web-renderer), [source](./js/packages/web-renderer)) with your favorite frontend UI library to make an audio web application
-* Use the [offline-renderer](https://www.elementary.audio/docs/packages/offline-renderer) with Node.js for static file processing
+* Use the [@elemaudio/offline-renderer](https://www.elementary.audio/docs/packages/offline-renderer) package ([npm](https://www.npmjs.com/package/@elemaudio/offline-renderer), [source](./js/packages/offline-renderer)) with Node.js for static file processing

 Once you're comfortable with the basics, you can dive deeper into integrating and extending Elementary with your existing stack: